Oluwakemi-moyin/HR_DATA/README.md

 ### Key Metrics
 ---
-1. No of Attrition: calculated by multiplying the selling price of each item by the total units sold for the item.
+1. Attrition rate
 2. Job satisfaction rating
-3. Total number of current employees
+3. Total number of current employees- total number of current employees.
-4. Attrition rate
+4. Yearly income

 ### Data Cleaning and Preparations
 ---
 1. Power BI:
    - Transform data was used for cleaning the dataset.
-   - Conditional Column(DAX Function) - Number of attrition
+   - Conditional Column(DAX Function) - Count of Attrition
      ```
      Formula:
-     IF Attrition equals 'Yes' then 1
+     IF Count Attrition equals 'Yes' then 1
               else 0

      ```
    - Conditional Column(DAX Function) - Age Sort
      ```
      Formula:
-     IF Age-band is '15-44' then  1
+     IF Age-band is 'Under 25' then  1
-     IF Age-band is '15-44' then  2
+     IF Age-band is '4' then  2
      IF Age-band is '15-44' then  3
      IF Age-band is '15-44' then  4
      ```